NuGet/docs.microsoft.com-nuget.pt-br/docs/api/search-query-service-resource.md

 Valor @type                   | Observações
 ----------------------------- | -----
-SearchQueryService            | A versão inicial SearchQueryService/3.0.0-beta | Alias de `SearchQueryService` SearchQueryService/3.0.0-rc   | Alias de `SearchQueryService`
+SearchQueryService            | A versão inicial SearchQueryService/3.0.0-beta | Alias of `SearchQueryService` SearchQueryService/3.0.0-rc   | Alias of `SearchQueryService`

 ## <a name="base-url"></a>URL Base